 Photo Credit: ScissorMill

-Popular Types of Beer
+Popular Domestic Beer

 There are many, many different kinds of beers, from light wheat beers to hoppy IPAs to dark ales.
 It’s best to limit your beer selection to just 2 or 3 options to maximize efficiency.
 We suggest choosing beers that you know will please the crowd, and possibly an option that speaks to your personality as a couple.
 Here’s a brief list of some of the most popular beers to serve at weddings: